osegbotonie/enterprise-m365-administration-lab/docs/04-group-and-access-management.md

 * Location-specific communications.
 * Office-based resources.
 * Regional collaboration.
+* Reporting.
 * Location-specific administration.
-* Reporting.

 Location should not automatically determine whether a user is trusted.

-A user's location is only one factor that may be considered in an overall access and security decision.
+A user's location is only one factor that may be considered as part of an overall identity and security model.

+For example, being physically located in Abuja should not automatically provide unrestricted access to sensitive resources.

 ---

-# 6. Role Groups
+# 7. Role Groups

-Role groups represent an employee's current job role.
+Role groups represent an employee's current job role or business responsibility.

-### Examples
+Examples include:

 ```text
 GRP-ROLE-NetworkEngineer